IP-CAM/Google-Tag-Manager-for-Opencart-v.4.x/README.md

-# Playful Sparkle - Google Tag Manager Extension for OpenCart 4
+# Playful Sparkle - Google Tag Manager for OpenCart 4

 The **Playful Sparkle - Google Tag Manager** extension streamlines the integration of Google Tag Manager (GTM) with your OpenCart 4 store.
 By simply entering your GTM ID and enabling the module, you unlock a powerful tool for managing all your website's tags without directly altering your site’s code.